-Ц To provide a safe and secure environment, which is homely, nurturing, but has clear insightful and reliable boundaries which are effective and non-punitive.
-To offer high quality residential care and support children.
-To provide as near to a family environment as is possible. $To \ offer \ accommodation \ for \ up \ to \ 18-year \ olds, \ and \ to \ assist \ and \ support \ the \ transition \ into \ independent \ living.$ To promote a child's development and learning.
-To provide facilities to enable a child to achieve positive change in their lives.
-To offer a high-quality service.
-Enabling children to prepare for their independence.
-Develop self-esteem, and encourage the learning of both social and life skills, In o rder to achieve these aims the following objectives have been set: The creation of a warm, safe and welcoming environment.
-The ongoing and continuous development of a multi-skilled and highly qualified staff team.
-Maintenance of an effective and proactive key-worker system.
-Access for children to all local relevant services, in order to enable them to become more independent. □ E ncouragement of positive relationships and support for the placement with all persons involved in the child's welfare.
-Individualised independent packages.
-Aiding a successful transition into independent or family living. □ Ir n house workshops to achieve set targets and aims, and in order to to develop knowledge, life and social skills in preparation for adulthood.
+- To provide a safe and secure environment, which is homely, nurturing, but has clear, insightful, and reliable boundaries that are effective and non-punitive. - □ To offer high-quality residential care and support for children. - □ To provide as near to a family environment as is possible. - I To offer accommodation for up to 18-year-olds, and to assist and support the transition into independent living. - To promote a child's development and learning. - I To provide facilities to enable a child to achieve positive change in their lives. - □ To offer a high-quality service. - Enabling children to prepare for their independence. - Develop self-esteem and encourage the learning of both social and life skills,

+In order to achieve these aims, the following objectives have been set:

+- □ The creation of a warm, safe, and welcoming environment. - □ The ongoing and continuous development of a multi-skilled and highly qualified staff team. - □ Maintenance of an effective and proactive key-worker system. - Access for children to all local relevant services, to enable them to become more independent. - □ Encouragement of positive relationships and support for the placement with all persons involved in the child's welfare. - □ Individualised independent packages. - □ Aiding a successful transition into independent or family living. - □ In house workshops to achieve set targets and aims, and in order to to develop knowledge, life and social skills in preparation for adulthood.